jharwell/libra/cxx-dev-guide.md

   hinder at-a-glance readability somewhat, but that is outweighed by the increased at-a-glance code comprehension.

+- All template parameters should be in `CamelCase` and preceded with a `T`.
+This is to make it very easy to tell at a glance that something is a template parameter, rather than an object type.

 - All enums should be postfixed with `_type`, in order to enforce semantic similarity between members when possible (i.e. if it does not make sense to do this, should you really be using an enum vs. a collection of `constexpr`